rdhar/gitops-2024/.github/README.md

 [Terraform docs](https://github.com/terraform-docs/gh-actions) will run when the pull request is merged.
 This only needs to run once, following the apply, and not on every commit to a pull request.
 Updating the README on every commit generates a lot unnecessary commits and you have to pull the updated README prior to the next push to avoid conflicts.

-I use my own [Terraform Docs reusable workflow](https://github.com/3ware/workflows/blob/main/.github/workflows/terraform-docs.yaml) which adds job summaries and verified commits.
+I use my own [Terraform Docs reusable workflow](https://github.com/3ware/workflows/blob/main/.github/workflows/terraform-docs.yaml) which adds job summaries and verified commits to the [terraform-docs gh-action](https://github.com/terraform-docs/gh-actions).

 #### Release